jamesmehorter/device-theme-switcher/readme.txt

 `dynamic_sidebar('Tablet Theme Sidebar');`

 == Changelog ==

+= Version 2.9.1 - Released 12/18/2013 =
+* HOTFIX - Removed use of Late Static Binding which is a PHP 5.3 feature, though WordPress supports back to PHP 5.2.4.
+Thank you Craig S. for pointing this out!

 = Version 2.9.0 - Released 12/18/2014 =
 * IMPROVRMENT - Rewrites/Modifications throughout the plugin code to improve overall stability, maintainability, and adherence to WordPress Coding Standards.